NetApp/trident/README.md

   and incorrect behavior if more than one instance runs within a cluster.
 * Volumes and storage classes created in the REST API will not have corresponding objects (PVCs or `StorageClasses`) created in Kubernetes;
-  however, storage classes created in the REST API will be usable by PVCs created in Kubernetes.
+  however, storage classes created via `tridentctl` or the REST API will be usable by PVCs created in Kubernetes.
 * If Trident-based `StorageClass` objects are deleted from Kubernetes while Trident is offline, Trident will not remove the corresponding storage classes from its database when it comes back online.
-Any such storage classes must be deleted manually using the REST API.
+Any such storage classes must be deleted manually using `tridentctl` or the REST API.
 * If a user deletes a PV provisioned by Trident before deleting the corresponding PVC, Trident will not automatically delete the backing volume.
-  In this case, the user must remove the volume manually via the REST API.
+  In this case, the user must remove the volume manually via `tridentctl` or the REST API.
 * Trident will not boot unless it can successfully communicate with an etcd instance.
 If it loses communication with etcd during the bootstrap process, it will halt; communication must be restored before Trident will come online.
   Once fully booted, however, etcd outages should not cause Trident to crash.
-* When using a backend across multiple Trident instances, each backend configuration file needs to specify a different storagePrefix value.
-Trident cannot detect volumes that other instances of Trident has created, and attempting to create an existing volume on either ONTAP or SolidFire backends fails silently.
-Thus, if the storagePrefixes do not differ, users may create identically named volumes across different Trident instances; these different Trident volumes would then refer to the same backend volume.
+* When using a backend across multiple Trident instances, it is recommended that each backend configuration file specifies a different storagePrefix value.
+Trident cannot detect volumes that other instances of Trident has created, and attempting to create an existing volume on either ONTAP or SolidFire backends succeeds as Trident treats volume creation as an idempotent operation.
+Thus, if the storagePrefixes do not differ, there is a very slim chance to have name collisions for volumes created on the same backend.
-* Trident generates events for PVCs reflecting their status in Kubernetes, but not OpenShift.
-Doing so in OpenShift requires additional permissions that are not readily available.